Sato logo

 Finding a Trusted Clinician

 Some titles, like counsellor and psychotherapist are not protected, meaning anyone can be called one, check for the use of “registered” in front of their title to ensure they are fully qualified.
 In order to ensure that the therapist that you employ has the correct qualification and follows best practice guidance always gain verification of their membership of a recognised registering body.
-These include:
+Child in Time for example is an organisational member of British Association for Counselling and Psychotherapy (BACP), other professional bodies include:

 Health and Care Professions Council